2.2: Analyzing your Audience

 2.2.4: Considering Your Audience’s Level of Knowledge

 A key preparatory step whenever sharing information is to gauge approximately how much your audience knows about the topic you’re writing about so that you provide no more and no less information than is necessary.
 This benefits both them and you.
 A safe assumption with everyone you deal with in professional situations is that they’re busy and don’t have time to read any more than they need to.
-If you over explain a topic in an email, you make the double mistake of wasting the reader’s time and insulting them by presuming their ignorance.
+If you over-explain a topic in an email, you make the double mistake of wasting the reader’s time and insulting them by presuming their ignorance.
 Besides getting on their bad side, this becomes a triple mistake considering the time you wasted in writing more than you had to.

 On the other end of that spectrum, writing too little because you’ve incorrectly assumed that your audience knows what you know also inconveniences them and maybe puts you on their blacklist.
 A lack of necessary information in a message ultimately leads to either errors due to confusion or wasted time from having to respond with requests for clarification or, worse, damage control because your reader acted on misunderstandings resulting from your miscommunication; either way, the goal of communication (for the receiver to understand information as it was understood by the sender) isn’t met by the message.
 If you email an older client describing a procedure for how to connect with you by video conference using a favourite online application but omit mention of your correspondent needing to download software from the application website prior to the conference call—a detail you just assumed everyone knows about web conferencing software as common as Skype—you not only cause costly delays, but you also make the client feel stupid and reluctant to deal with you for not being tech-savvy enough.

 Appropriately gauging your audience’s level of knowledge extends to the language you use.
 Every profession has its jargon, which is the specialized vocabulary, shorthand code words, and slang that you use amongst colleagues with the same discipline-specific education as you.
 Jargon saves time by making elaborate descriptions unnecessary, so it’s useful among people who speak the same language.
-But some professionals err by using jargon with customers and even employers who don’t know the lingo.
-At worst, this puts those audiences in the uncomfortable position of feeling ignorant of something perhaps they should know about, leading to confusion; at best it leads to opportunities for educating those audiences so they can use the same jargon with you.
+However, some professionals err by using jargon with customers and even employers who don’t know the lingo.
+At worst, this puts those audiences in the uncomfortable position of feeling ignorant of something perhaps they should know about, leading to confusion; at best, it leads to opportunities for educating those audiences so they can use the same jargon with you.
 A legal professional, for instance, is necessary to help navigate someone through an unfamiliar court process and the bewildering legal terminology in documents related to it.
-But that professional must be able to translate that difficult legal language into familiar terms that the uninitiated can easily understand.
+However, that professional must be able to translate that difficult legal language into familiar terms that the uninitiated can easily understand.

 Besides using plain language, effective document design can also help aid understanding for those who may have difficulty with reading comprehension, as well as for those who are competent professionals but are just busy.
 When explaining a procedure, for instance, using a numbered list rather than a paragraph description helps the reader skim to find their spot when going back and forth between your instructions and performing the procedure itself.
 For instance, if you’re explaining how to find the date of a webpage if one is not indicated on the page itself: